-The Dashboard is a web-based Kubernetes user interface.
-You can use Dashboard to deploy containerized applications to a Kubernetes cluster, troubleshoot containerized applications, and manage the cluster and its resources.
+Dashboard is a web-based Kubernetes user interface.
+You can use Dashboard to deploy containerized apps to a Kubernetes cluster, troubleshoot containerized apps, and manage the cluster and its resources.
 Dashboard also provides information about the state of Kubernetes resources in the cluster.
-You can use Dashboard to manage the cluster at scale, including initiating rolling updates, restarting pods, and deploying new applications.
+You can use Dashboard to manage the cluster at scale, including initiating rolling updates, restarting pods, and deploying new apps.

 You must have

 kubectl credentials to access Dashboard.
 Requiring these credentials prevents unauthorized admin access to the Kubernetes cluster through a browser.

 Follow the steps below to access Dashboard for a Kubernetes cluster.